BestPickZone

 by Suzanne Collins

 Katniss Everdeen volunteers for the Hunger Games to save her younger sister and finds herself at the center of a revolution.
 Collins's plotting is relentless, her world-building is precise, and the costs of Katniss's choices are genuinely painful.
-The best YA series for adult readers as well as teens.
+A strong choice for adult readers as well as teens.

 Skip this if: Skip this if you want pure escapist fantasy without political content — Collins writes directly about power, propaganda, and resistance.